-- Let P_1 own the root of the game tree and begin to search using alpha-beta pruning until the tree is completely searched. - During searching, maintain the split point information. - While the game tree is not searched completely, do In parallel for each processor P_i do - \triangleright If P_i is idle, it looks for server processors with split points. - \triangleright P_i gets a branch from a highest split point and owns this subtree. - \triangleright P_i begins to search using alpha-beta pruning and maintain the split point information. - \triangleright When a subtree owned by P_i has been searched, returns the information to the server processor where it gets the job from. - \triangleright P_i is idle again.
+- Algorithm YBWC(game tree G) - Let P_1 own the root of the game tree G and begin to search using alpha-beta pruning until the tree is completely searched. - During searching, maintain the split point information. - While the game tree is not searched completely, do In parallel for each processor P_i do - ightharpoonup If P_i is idle, it looks for server processors with split points. - \triangleright P_i gets a branch from a highest split point and owns this subtree. - \triangleright P_i begins to search using alpha-beta pruning and maintain the split point information. - \triangleright When a subtree owned by P_i has been searched, returns the information to the server processor where it gets the job from. - \triangleright P_i is idle again.